zakklikeslamps/README_generator/README.md

 # README_generator
-A command-line application that generates a README.md file based on user input.
+A command-line application that uses NODE.js to generate a README.md file based on user input.